Edwardian decor saw a large shift in direction from the previous era.

 Bringing Edwardian decor into your home: conclusion

-When it comes to adding Edwardian decor to your home, there’re a few simple steps you can take to create an Edwardian look.
+When it comes to adding Edwardian era interiors to your home through Edwardian decor, there are a few simple steps you can take to create an Edwardian style.

 The key take-home message is to keep simplicity in mind.
 Designs were kept plain, surfaces decluttered and a sense of freshness circulated rooms.

 Make sure to combine old and new styles.
-We offer a large array of antiques here at Westland, so be sure to take a look at our collection or get in touch, we’re always happy to chat antiques.
+We offer a large array of antiques here at Westland London, so be sure to take a look at our collection or get in touch - we’re always happy to chat antiques.